dashingsoft/pyarmor/docs/questions.rst

 |PyArmor| is replaced with normal one, or it's deleted occasionally
 (which will be generated implicitly as running command `pyarmor obfuscate` next time).

-The project capsule is overwrited when running command `pyarmor init` in the project path created before.

 In any cases, generating new license file with the different capsule will not work for the obfuscated scripts before.
 If the old capsule is